About the Tauber Jewish Studies Program

 - Who is the Tauber Program for?
 All adults interested in learning more about Jewish ideas, texts, history, and practice are welcome at Tauber courses.

 - What is the difference between the Ikarim courses and the Yesod courses?
 Ikarim are individual eight-week courses on a variety of subjects.
 They may be taken in any order, and there are generally no prerequisites.
 Yesod is a two-year curriculum.
-It consists of six courses based on essential Jewish texts beginning with the Bible and continuing through the Middle Ages.
+It consists of six courses based on essential Jewish texts beginning with the Bible and continuing through Modern Time.
 Courses that are part of Yesod must be taken in sequence.
-However, Yesod courses will be repeated each year, so if a student misses a trimester, he or she may continue with that course in the following year.
+However, Yesod courses will be repeated every other year, so if a student misses a trimester, he or she may continue with that course in the following year.

 - What happens if I miss a class?
 While steady attendance is desirable, we recognize that this is a program for adults who may have many competing demands on their time.
 Students enrolled in classes should speak to their individual instructors regarding needed absence.

 - Who will be teaching the Tauber courses?
-The instructors include the Emanu-El rabbis and other talented educators in the Bay Area.
+The instructors include the Emanu-El rabbis, cantors, and other talented educators in the Bay Area.
 For a list of this year's faculty, see Tauber Faculty.